Cohort-Based Active Modality Acquisition: Acquisition Function Strategies

+Intuitively, these \acp{af} approximate the \ac{eig} from acquiring an additional modality.
+In our setting, \ac{eig} quantifies the expected improvement in a chosen performance metric given the additional information that would become available through a new modality.
 For evaluation, we introduce a metric that describes the cumulative performance of an \ac{af}, normalized by the total possible gain achievable by transitioning all samples to post-acquisition performance (see \Cref{fig:illustrative_example} C, for an illustrative curve).
 Let $M_{\text{AF}}(b)$ denote the performance curve of an \ac{af} strategy for a primary metric $M$ as a function of the budget fraction $b$ of the acquisition budget $\beta$, $M_{\text{pre}}$ the performance of the pre-acquisition baseline, and $M_{\text{post}}$ the performance of the post-acquisition model.
 The normalized area of gain for an \acl{af} $\text{\ac{af}}$, which measures the portion of achievable performance gain captured across different budgets, is defined as the area under the performance gain curve, normalized by the maximum possible gain (\Cref{eq:g_full}).
 Intuitively, a value of $0$ indicates no improvement over the pre-acquisition baseline across budgets.
 A value of $1$ indicates matching the post-acquisition performance on average across budgets.
 Values greater than $1$ occur when the cohort’s performance at intermediate budgets temporarily exceeds the post-acquisition cohort as detailed later and shown in \Cref{fig:auroc_curves_side_by_side}.